 - Some letter-writing evidences a sea-change in racialising missionary thinking and action around the Matabelelamd and Mashonaland invasions and war.

-16. What is meant by a ‘more systematic approach’ is spelled out in more detail in the discussion on the page concerned with ‘What We Do’ and also in many Blogs.
-But, succinctly, it involves looking in detail at every letter and any other documents in each of the archive collections that the ‘Whites Writing Whiteness’ project is investigating, to explore how whiteness and its ‘Others’ is depicted over the time-period and the letter-writers its contents over, and then making comparisons across the different collections.
+14. These are interesting findings in themselves, particularly when examined around letters with fascinating content which provide rich glimpses of lives and times gone by, and can have many others added to them.
+In addition, WWW is looking at such things in a systematic way.
+This spelled out in more detail on other pages, but, succinctly, it involves looking in detail at every letter and any other documents in each of the archive collections that the WWW research is investigating, to explore how whiteness and its ‘Others’ is depicted over time and then making comparisons across the different collections.

 15. The details are provided across the webpages.
 Please read on.